-This exciting, inflatable water slide park opened on the Central Coast on the 27th December and it’ll be here – in Doyalson – for just four weeks!
-Playing in Puddles visited Waterworld Central on Monday, and we all had a ball.
+This exciting, inflatable water slide park opens on the Central Coast on the 27th December and it’ll be here – in Doyalson – for just four weeks!
+Playing in Puddles visited Waterworld Central earlier this year, and we all had a ball.

 You don’t have to travel to Sydney!

 One of the mega benefits of this theme park popping up on the Coast is that you don’t have to travel to Sydney to enjoy the thrills and spills of a water park.
 With Waterworld Central right here on our doorstep, you can slip, slide and splash your way through the heat this Summer without the pain (and expense) of a lengthy car trip.
 And that in our books is absolute gold.

 Parents, You Get To Do It Too!

 One of the best bits about this attraction is that the whole family can have a go at Waterworld Central.
 There are so many activities where parents are relegated to the sideline – to sit in the steaming sun and observe.
 So we get so excited when we find an activity where we, the adults, can throw on our cossies and dive in for a splash too.
 Mums and dads, at Waterworld Central – if you’re game and up for it – you too can experience the thrill of the giant wave slide and the whacky fun of the zorb balls.